-The hosts in D.C owned this giant parking lot, and it would soon be home to the "Electric Kool Aid" bar.
-Denton and McMonster collaborated on the large main wall of the lot, while Ramiro and Ratchi NYC painted the bus that was to serve as the food truck when the location opened.
-Additionally, Trasher painted the entire facade of a building in the lot with a beautiful blue tiger and flowers.
+The parking lot was in the starting phase of becoming home to the Electric Kool Aid bar.
+Denton and McMonster collaborated on a large wall while Ramiro and Ratchi NYC painted a school bus that will serve as a food truck.
+Trasher painted the entire facade of a building with a beautiful blue tiger and flowers.

 New York, NY